IRS Statute of Limitations and the Collection Statute Expiration Date (CSED)

 Tax Relief Programs and the 10-Year Statute of Limitations on Taxes

 The time remaining on the 10-year statute of limitations is a critical factor when deciding which IRS tax relief program is best suited for a taxpayer with a tax debt that they cannot afford to pay.
-Tax relief programs include the Offer-in-Compromise, non-collectible status, and the installment agreement or payment plan.
+Tax-related issues, such as understanding the IRS’s authority and the timeline for auditing tax returns, significantly impact the choice of tax relief programs.
+Tax relief programs include the Offer-in-Compromise, non-collectible status, and the .

 For example, if a tax liability is recent and the statute has many years remaining, then an Offer-in-Compromise is often a good idea.
 The Offer resolves the debt immediately and the taxpayer will not have to worry about the tax for years to come.